Are you looking for test card numbers?

 v5.8.0 or later:

-the focus also moves to the date field when the entered card number reaches the expected length.
+The focus also moves to the date field when the entered card number reaches the expected length.

 true